kubernetes/client-go/README.md

 ### Contributing code
 Please send pull requests against the client packages in the Kubernetes main [repository](https://github.com/kubernetes/kubernetes).
 Changes in the staging area will be published to this repository every day.

+## License

+This program follows the Apache License version 2.0 (http://www.apache.org/licenses/ ).
+See LICENSE included with the distribution for details.